FontVal-extras/Apple_Font_Tools_Info/README.md

 | 8 | 207 | 239 |
 | 4 beta 1 | -- | 55 |

-8, 9 does not install on Mac OS 12; but manually unpacking then running works.
+8, 9 does not install on Mac OS 12; but runs okay after manually unpacking the installer.
 4 beta 1 fails on recent Mac OS with "Objective-C garbage collection is no longer supported.".
 Some of the other tools report FontToolbox.framework version as "55".